 Need a hand getting your home in tip-top shape?

 Replacing a roof.
 Plumbing or electrical work.
 Accommodating a resident’s physical disability.
-Correcting building code violations.
+Or correcting building code violations.

-If you’re interested in applying or would like more information contact us and one of our project managers will give you a call to talk about your plans and review the eligibility requirements with you.
+If you’re interested in applying or would like more information, contact us and one of our project managers will give you a call to talk about your plans and review the eligibility requirements with you.
+They will make sure that you’re applying for those programs that will be most beneficial for you.

 Septic System Financial Assistance Programs